schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 There's one more thing to do now: get the robot to turn around, as soon as it detects an obstacle, and go back where it started.

+We should always remember to save a program when done with applying modifications we mean to keep.

 ### Questions

 Question 5.28.1: How can we have the mBot stop at the end of the line?